 The pranic body: five pranas, three main Nadi and six main chakras, and their role in pranayama.

 Pranayama in Yoga Nidra with Matsyendra (24.37).

 Practical information –

-It will take place over five 4 hour sessions, with the time in between devoted to study and practice.
+It will take place over five 4 hour session.

 A certificate of completion will be awarded at the end of the course and is intended to form a separate and complementary module to a pre-existing teacher training.